isomerpages/moe-kranjipri/_about-us/Principal's Message.md

 </p>
 <p>Central to the Kranji Experience are our key programmes, including the&nbsp;<strong>1:1 Learning Experience</strong>&nbsp;that
-provides all our P4 to P6 students with an iPad for learning, our&nbsp;<strong>Applied Learning Programme (ALP)</strong> that focuses on&nbsp;<strong>Nurturing Joyful Learners through Critical and Inventive Thinking</strong>, as well as our <strong>Learning for Life Programme (LLP</strong>) that focuses on&nbsp;Developing Champions in Life through Sports.</p>
+provides all our P4 to P6 students with an iPad for learning, our&nbsp;<strong>Applied Learning Programme (ALP)</strong> that focuses on&nbsp;Nurturing Joyful Learners through Critical and Inventive Thinking, as well as our <strong>Learning for Life Programme (LLP</strong>) that focuses on&nbsp;Developing Champions in Life through Sports.</p>
 <p>&nbsp;The school is focused on creating a learning environment which is
 student-centric and focuses on student ownership and agency.
 To enable this, the school has introduced the <strong>CHAMPS Leadership Programme</strong>,